 - the right to acquire a UK residential property ‘off plan’

 If the property has had mixed use it still counts as residential and you’ll be able to make a reasonable apportionment when calculating the gain or loss.

-What isn’t residential property
+What we do not count as residential property

-Residential property doesn’t include:
+Residential property does not include:

 - care or nursing homes